lmarecha-creator/mcafeecloudguru/content/190moreinformation/030_Intro_Kubernetes/080_scaling/_index.md

 #### Configure Roles in Azure

-1. Log in to the Microsoft Azure Portal.
+1. Log in to the Microsoft Azure Portal (https://portal.azure.com)

 2. Click Subscriptions.